Loans

 Cheap coffee

-The potential bid for Costa Coffee could value the British chain at around £1bn (US$1.3bn) or more, roughly a quarter of the £3.9bn that Coca-Cola paid when it bought the business from Whitbread in 2018.
-In addition to Centurium Capital, a state-backed Chinese company as well as PE firms Bain Capital and TDR Capital are also in the fray, according to sources familiar with the matter.
+The potential bid for Costa Coffee could value the UK chain at £1bn or more, roughly a quarter of the £3.9bn that Coca-Cola paid when it bought the business from Whitbread in 2018.
+In addition to Centurium Capital, a state-backed Chinese company and PE firms Bain Capital and TDR Capital are also in the fray, according to sources familiar with the matter.

 “Although Costa Coffee’s performance has declined in recent years due to fierce competition and operational challenges, a £1bn valuation represents an exceptionally attractive entry point for Luckin Coffee as it eyes a global leap,” said a third loan banker from a Chinese bank.